 - Heat the oil until it’s shimmering.
 Add the chicken breasts in a single layer and brown on both sides for 3-4 minutes.
 Remove the skillet from the heat.1 tablespoon olive oil

 - Drizzle half of the honey mustard sauce over the chicken.
-Scatter the mushrooms evenly over the chicken, then top it with the bacon and half of the cheese.4 slices cooked bacon, 1 cup Monterey Jack cheese, 1 cup cheddar cheese
+Scatter the mushrooms evenly over the chicken, then top it with the bacon and half of the cheese.4 slices cooked bacon, 1 cup shredded Monterey Jack cheese, 1 cup shredded cheddar cheese

 - Bake for 12 minutes.
 Sprinkle on the remaining cheese and continue baking for an additional 4-8 minutes, or until the chicken reaches an internal temperature of 165°F.